balaghali/SparkML/README.md

 #### TBD ####

 # Contact
-Please reach out to b.ghali@f5.com or start a conversation here, for more information and additional assistance.
+Please reach out to teja_ghali@yahoo.com or start a conversation here, for more information and additional assistance.

 # Copyright
-Copyright 2014-2019 F5 Networks Inc.
+Copyright 2014-2019 @ Janasena org.